Frequently Asked Questions

 Which of my transfer courses will SCSU accept?

-As a general rule, courses numbered 100 or higher (or 1000 or higher for colleges that use 4 digit course numbers) that earn a grade of C or better will transfer from accredited colleges/universities (Grades of C- or lower may transfer in if the student earns an AA degree, MNTC, bachelors degree, etc.).
+As a general rule, courses numbered 100 or higher (or 1000 or higher for colleges that use 4 digit course numbers) that earn a grade of C or better will transfer from accredited colleges/universities (Grades of C- or lower may transfer if the student earns an Associate of Arts or Bachelor's degree, or completes the Minnesota Transfer Curriculum).

 The Office of Records and Registration determines the transferability of courses from other colleges/ universities and in most cases will give the transfer course a SCSU course number.
 Courses that are not transferred as an SCSU course must be approved by the individual department that offers that course.
 The student is responsible for obtaining this approval.
 Keep in mind that not all courses need to have an equivalency at SCSU to transfer.
 However, if you feel that a course should be equivalent to an SCSU course, you would need to complete the Business Course Transfer Request form to determine its transferability.